-The proposed regulations apply only to a limited set of the number of possible activities within setback zones and regulated recharge areas.
+Today's regulations apply only to a limited set of the number of possible activities within setback zones and regulated recharge areas.
 This limited set consists of the activities listed at Section 14.4(a)(1-5) of the Act.
 The activities that are included are (1) on-site landfilling, on-site land treating, on-site surface impounding, and on-site waste piling, (2) storing in underground tanks, (3) storing and related handling of pesticides or fertilizers, (4) storing and related handling of road oils, and (5) storing and related handling of de-icing agents.
 The units affected by the regulations are further limited by exempting certain subclasses of units, such as most on-site units that are solely for the treatment, storage, and disposal of hazardous waste, livestock waste, landscape waste, or construction and demolition debris.

-Besides guidance provided by the list at Section 14.4(a), controlling factors in determining which activities would be regulated under the instant proposal are (1) whether the activity constitutes a potential source of groundwater contamination and (2) whether the activity is already controlled under existing State or Federal regulations or laws.
+Besides guidance provided by the list at Section 14.4(a), controlling factors in determining which activities would be regulated under today's regulations are (1) whether the activity constitutes a potential source of groundwater contamination and (2) whether the activity is already controlled under existing State or Federal regulations or laws.

-It should be noted that Section 14.4(c) of the Act contains a specific mandate to the Agency to propose additional regulations, beyond those proposed herein, for control of the disposal of hazardous wastes and the off-site disposal of special and municipal wastes if, after required evaluation, existing State and Federal regulations are found to be insufficient to achieve groundwater protection consistent with Section 14.4(a).
+It should be noted that Section 14.4(c) of the Act contains a specific mandate to the Agency to propose additional regulations, beyond those considered herein, for control of the disposal of hazardous wastes and the off-site disposal of special and municipal wastes if, after required evaluation, existing State and Federal regulations are found to be insufficient to achieve groundwater protection consistent with Section 14.4(a).
+In this context, the instant regulations may be viewed as plugging a legislatively-identified regulatory gap, with additional regulations to follow as may be identified by additional Agency analysis.
+Moreover, they may be viewed a "first-cut" effort directed toward just those activities legislatively-identified as requiring attention.